About the WAM Collection

 Contemporary South African art holdings include collections of paintings, drawings, watercolours, printmaking, sculpture, photography and new media.
 Willem Boshoff, Alan Crump, Kendell Geers, Jackson Hlungwane, Robert Hodgins, William Kentridge, David Koloane, Santu Mofokeng, Nelson Mukhuba, Sam Nhlengethwa, Karel Nel, Claudette Schreuders, Phutuma Seoka, Penny Siopis, Paul Stopforth are some of the many artists represented.
 A younger generation is represented by artists such as Zander Blom, Gabrielle Goliath, Gerhard Marx, Nandipha Mntambo, Anthea Moys and Sandile Zulu.

 Named in honour of a major donor to the new building, the C.J.
 Petrow Library is a rich source of information on African and southern African art and artists, and artworks in WAM's collection.
-Access is by appointment and materials are available for on-site reference.

 The Neil Goedhals Archive comprises a substantial archive of a large number of artworks, works in progress, found objects from the artist's collection, biographical material and ephemera.
 Neil Goedhals, was a graduate of the Wits Fine Arts Department.
 After the artist's untimely death in 1990, the research collection was donated to WAM by the Neil Goedhals estate.